tnm/qr/README.md

 QR as Abstraction
 ------------------

-You probably now this already, but here's the 20-second overview of these three data structures.
+You probably know this already, but here's the 20-second overview of these three data structures.

 A **deque**, or double-ended queue: